What is the French Speaking population across the globe? What are the countries where it is spoken?

 Foreign Languages in the Modern era

-In today’s world, speaking a foreign language has become an integral part of achieving one’s socio-economic and career objectives.
+Speaking a foreign language has become an integral part of achieving one’s socio-economic and career objectives in today’s world.

-As the forces of globalization bring the world together under the auspices of a bilateral relationship, learning a new language becomes a primarily critical factor in measuring positive competitiveness.
+As globalization forces bring the world together under the auspices of a bilateral relationship, learning a new language becomes a primarily critical factor in measuring positive competitiveness.

 While the reasons vary, nonetheless, learning French can open a fascinating world.